 Kerosene is toxic to humans and pets, and I wouldn't recommend using it on your dog's skin/fur to get rid of ticks or fleas.
 The commercial flea and tick collars (Frontline included) are full of dangerous pesticides and other chemicals that can cause sickness and disease in your pet.
 The best way to get rid of fleas and ticks is by shampooing them with a tea tree oil shampoo once a week if necessary, or use another natural remedy.

 I have two dogs, a long haired and a short haired, I would like some advice on how to get rid of and prevent ticks both on my dogs and in my yard.
-My neighbor has dogs and doesn't treat for fleas or ticks and my pets are suffering.

 Our yard is infested with ticks, so bad that we can't let our kids out there to play or let the family dog out.
 Is there a home remedy to control the infestation of the ticks?